off-by-some/homeworld/README.md

 * **Power-loss durability isn't claimed.** Portable POSIX shell has no reliable cross-platform `fsync`.
 Homeworld uses temp files and atomic renames, but makes no promises about kernel panics or storage-controller reordering.
 * **Setup repositories are trusted code.** Manifests and `install.sh` run with your privileges.
 Pin repos you trust; read modules you didn't write.

-The [full reference](docs/README.md) states each boundary in exact terms, down to symlink-replacement semantics per platform.
+The [full reference](docs/README.md) has the narrower details, including how symlink replacement works on each platform.

 ## Documentation & Support

-* [**Full Reference**](docs/README.md) — every manifest field, resource verb, command, and the storage and transaction model in depth
+* [**Full Reference**](docs/README.md) — every manifest field, resource verb, command, and the storage and transaction model
 * [**Issues**](https://github.com/off-by-some/homeworld/issues) — bug reports and questions

 <p align="center">